sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 8/03/2022 23:40 PT_
+_Updated 8/05/2022 11:04 PT_

 The team is working on v7.17.
 Manuel is back from PTO and we've caught up on iOS.
-Two iOS bugs and one Android bug remain to be fixed.
-We are tentatively on track to release v7.17 by end of this week.
+Two Android bugs remain to be fixed.
+ETA for the release is now Wednesday, August 10th.

 ***

 ### Upcoming Releases
-- v7.17   - TBD
+- v7.17   - August 10, 2022
-- v7.18.  - August 24, 2022
+- v7.18.  - August 31, 2022

 ### Past Releases
 - v7.16   - July 1, 2022